browserengineering/book/book/animations.md

 will override this definition.

 Finally, we'll need to be able to get the *composited bounds* of a `DisplayItem`.
+This is necessary to figure out the size of a `skia.Surface` that contains the item.

 Its composited bounds is the union of its painting rectangle and all descendants that are not themselves composited.
 This will be needed to determine the absolute bounds of a `CompositedLayer`.
 This is pretty easy---there is already a `rect` field stored on the various subclasses, so